Salmik/VK-News-Feed-App/README.md

 ## License

-OCR ios app is available under the MIT license.
+VK-News-Feed-App ios app is available under the MIT license.
 See the LICENSE file for more info.